-MVC is also required to keep in place a DSRA currently funded with \$13.4 million, which must be used to: /i/ pay the principal and interest of MVC's bank loans and the amounts owing under related IRS if MVC has insufficient funds to make these payments and /ii/ fund MVC's operating expenses.
-If it becomes necessary to fund MVC's operations with funds from the DSRA, MVC must replenish the DSRA at each month end with funds necessary to maintain a balance equal to one hundred percent of the sum of the principal and interest pursuant to the bank loans and the IRS that are payable in the following six months.
+MVC also continues to be required to have a DSRA which must be used to: (i) pay the principal and interest of bank loans and amounts owing under an IRS if MVC has insufficient funds to make these payments; and (ii) fund MVC's operating expenses.
+If it becomes necessary to fund MVC's operations with funds from the DSRA, MVC will need to replenish the DSRA at each month end with funds necessary to maintain a balance equal to one hundred percent of the sum of the principal, interest and IRS that are payable in the following six months.
+At December 31, 2020, MVC held DSRA funds in the required amount of \$6.1 million.

-If the Company breaches a covenant contained in the Cauquenes Expansion Bank Facility, it may constitute an event of default thereunder failing receipt of a waiver in respect of such breach, and the Company may be required to redeem, repay, repurchase or refinance its existing debt obligations prior to their scheduled maturity.
+If the Company breaches a covenant contained in the Consolidated Bank Loan, it may constitute an event of default thereunder failing receipt of a waiver in respect of such breach, and the Company may be required to redeem, repay, repurchase or refinance its existing debt obligations prior to their scheduled maturity.
 The Company's ability to do so may be restricted or limited by the prevailing conditions in the capital markets, available liquidity and other factors.
-In addition, the Cauquenes Expansion Bank Facility is secured by a charge on all of MVC's assets.
+In addition, the Consolidated Bank Loan is secured by a charge on all of MVC's assets.
 If the Company is unable to refinance any of its debt obligations in such circumstances, its ability to make capital expenditures and carry out planned expansions and its financial condition and cash flows could be adversely impacted.